 KIDMO—Kidney prediction model

-Risk calculator for deceased-donor kidney transplantation in Switzerland.
+A risk calculator for graft loss in deceased-donor kidney transplantation in Switzerland.

 What is KIDMO?